tcr/skim/README.md

-# scrapi - scraping in node.js
+# scrapi

+Website scraping in node.js. **REMINDER:** Please ensure the TOS of any target site does not prohibit scraping.

+---

 Define your scraping parameters in a JSON manifest: